What is Functional Testing? Types and Example (Full Guide)

 One way to automate your functional tests is by using automated visual testing.
 Automated visual testing uses Visual AI to view software in the same way a human would, and can automatically highlight any unexpected differences with a high degree of accuracy.

 Visual testing allows you to test for visual bugs, which are otherwise extremely challenging to uncover with traditional functional testing tools.
-For example, if an unrelated change caused a “submit” button to be shifted to the far right of a page and it could no longer be clicked by the user, but it was still technically on the page and using the correct identifier, it would pass a traditional functional test.
-Visual testing would catch this bug and ensure functionality is not broken by a visual regression.
+For example, if an unrelated change shifts a ‘submit’ button to the far right of the page, making it unclickable for the user yet still technically present with the correct identifier, it would pass a traditional functional test.
+Visual testing, however, would catch this bug and ensure that functionality remains unaffected by visual regressions.

 How to Choose an Automated Testing Tool?